-The student who has successfully completed two or more years of preveterinary instruction at IUPUI is eligible to apply for admission to the School of Veterinary Medicine at Purdue University in West Lafayette.
+Students who have successfully completed two or more years of preveterinary instruction at IUPUI are eligible to apply for admission to the School of Veterinary Medicine at Purdue University, West Lafayette.
 Admission to the School of Veterinary Medicine is highly competitive.
-Students are selected on the basis of college course work and grades, Veterinary Aptitude Test scores, and the extent and nature of the applicant's experience with animals and practicing veterinarians.
+Students are selected on the basis of college course work and grades, Graduate Record Exam (GRE) scores (General Aptitude Test only), and the extent and nature of the applicant's experience with animals and practicing veterinarians.
 The selection committee is also concerned with the individual's level of motivation, degree of maturity, and general character.